TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 9/Exodus 9.31.md

 ---

-And the flax and the barley were smitten: for the barley was in the ear, and the flax was in bloom.
+The flax and the barley were struck, for the barley was in the ear, and the flax was in bloom.